Dermatomyositis in children

 • Muscle biopsy, which involves the removal of a small amount of tissue from the muscle using a needle.
 The tissue is later examined under a microscope

-Not every child needs all these tests.
-Your physician will tell you exactly what the next steps are.
 Each year, the specialists at Children’s Health see more than 1,000 pediatric patients for dermatomyositis and other rheumatic disorders.
 We have the skills and resources necessary to provide comprehensive and compassionate care for your child too.

-What are the causes of Juvenile Dermatomyositis?
+What are the causes of dermatomyositis in children?

 The exact cause of dermatomyositis is unknown.
 It is believed that it may be caused by a virus or by problems with the immune system.

-How is Juvenile Dermatomyositis treated?
+How is dermatomyositis in children treated?

-The severity of your child’s dermatomyositis will determine the treatment.
 Your healthcare provider may recommend one or more of the following treatments:

-• Medications to suppress the immune system and reduce inflammation
+• MedicationsTo suppress the immune system and reduce inflammation

-• Physical therapy to improve muscle strength and flexibility
+• Physical therapy (PT) - To improve muscle strength and flexibility

-• Speech therapy to improve swallowing
+• Speech therapy - To improve swallowing

-• Skin protection (sunscreen, protective clothing) to help control skin rash
+• Skin protection (sunscreen, protective clothing)To help control skin rash

-• Dietary changes to compensate for chewing or swallowing difficulties
+• Dietary changesTo compensate for chewing or swallowing difficulties

 Children’s Health uses a multidisciplinary approach to caring for your child.
 This allows us to offer our patients care from multiple specialists and experts, in a single appointment, at one location.
 If your child has symptoms of a rheumatic disorder such as dermatomyositis, contact us.
-We provide the comprehensive and individualized care necessary to put your child back on the path to a healthy life.

 Frequently Asked Questions